BBC Reports by 8 White

 Their marriage was described as the U.S. president's greatest love affair.
 Many consider her to be one of the most influential first ladies in U.S. history.

-Every two years Rooks Heath College students raise money for Sport Relief to make people’s lives around the world better.
+Every two years Rooks Heath School students raise money for Sport Relief to make people’s lives around the world better.

 Sport Relief is a charity that gets everyone involved.
 To raise money you could walk, swim, cycle or run to raise as much money as possible.
 This year the nation is expecting to get more charity money than the last 2 years.